code-distortion/currency/README.md

 #### Config

-You may specify default immutability and non-breaking-whitespace values by publishing the **config/currency.php** config file and updating it:
+You may specify default immutability and format-settings by publishing the **config/currency.php** config file and updating it:

 ``` bash
 php artisan vendor:publish --provider="CodeDistortion\Currency\Laravel\ServiceProvider" --tag="config"
 ```

-### Testing
+## Testing

 ``` bash
 composer test
 ```

-### Changelog
+## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+### SemVer

+This library uses [SemVer 2.0.0](https://semver.org/) versioning.
+This means that changes to `X` indicate a breaking change: `0.0.X`, `0.X.y`, `X.y.z`.
+When this library changes to version 1.0.0, 2.0.0 and so forth it doesn't indicate that it's necessarily a notable release, it simply indicates that the changes were breaking.

 ## Contributing